When is Ronnie O’Sullivan playing at the Masters?

 Everything you need to know about the 2024 Masters as Judd Trump looks to defend his crown and Ronnie O’Sullivan chases an unprecedented eighth title

-Ronnie O’Sullivan will be in action on Monday as snooker returns to our screens with the Masters at Alexandra Palace.
+Ronnie O’Sullivan will be in action this afternoon as snooker returns to our screens with the Masters at Alexandra Palace.

 The tournament is one of the most prestigious in the calendar, when the world’s best 16 players go up against each other in a straight knockout format.